Frequently Asked Questions

 A: The baseline GMT operations plan calls for archiving data, and requires that all instruments provide a means of ensuring that all relevant metadata are attached and that all GMT data are cataloged in a format making them useful to scientists around the world.

-Q: Can I expect to have access to the GMT?
+Q: As an astronomer, an I expect to have access to the GMT?

 Extremely Large Telescope Questions